ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 .. note::

     For this example the authentication method being used is an access token.
 Access tokens are short lived.
-If the token expires, delete the entry for https://gcr.io from you ~/.docker/config.json file and authenticate again.
+If the token expires, delete the entry for the URL from ~/.docker/config.json and authenticate again.
 Each time the ``gcloud auth print-access-token`` command is executed it generates a new token.
 A long lived authentication solution is available by `using a service account and a JSON key file <https://support.google.com/cloud/answer/6158849#serviceaccounts>`_.